 Different methods of purification have been introduced with high selectivity and capacity purification toward protein A to remove impurities based on the non-specific and specific interactions including anion exchange, gel filtration chromatography, Per Aqueous Liquid Chromatography (PALC), cryogel beads, immobilized-metal affinity chromatography (IMAC) and magnetic beads.

-Magnetic beads are magnetic beads in the micrometer range.
-The beads are used in a variety to isolate many types of molecules, proteins, cells, etc. The beads are pre-conjugated and/or placed in a solution of carefully optimized pH and ion composition to allow them to bind to various molecules.
-Once a molecule is bound to the bead, the whole solution is placed on a magnetic rack of some kind.
-The magnet holds the magnetic beads and the bound molecule of interest to the side of the containing vessel, so that the solution and everything else in it can be removed.
-There are usually wash steps in which a wash buffer is placed in the vessel while on the magnetic rack.
-Finally when the elution buffer is placed in the vessel, it can be removed from the magnetic rack so that the molecules can be released into the solution.
+Magnetic beads are in the micrometer range.
+There are a variety of beads to isolate different types of molecules, proteins, cells, etc. The beads are pre-conjugated and/or placed in a solution with an optimized pH and ion composition allowing them to bind to various molecules.
+Once a molecule is bound to the bead, the whole solution is placed on a magnetic rack.
+The magnet holds the magnetic beads and the bound molecule of interest to the side of the containing vessel, so that the solution and remnants can be removed.
+There are usually some washing steps in which a washing buffer is poured in the vessel while on the magnetic rack.
+Finally after adding the elution buffer in the vessel, the molecule of interest can be removed from the magnetic beads and released into the solution.
 If the magnetic separation process is done with constant magnetic force, like Sepmag biomagnetic separation systems provide, then the process can be smoothly scaled-up from milliliterers up to tens of liters.

 Magnetic beads protein A